quantumstagefx/QS_MHA_batch_scripts/README.md

 # Batch scripts for easy data preparation of stereo footage for Metahuman Animator
 A collection of scripts to batch convert captured stereo data into a format suitable for the MetaHuman ingestion process.
 Works with simple drag and drop of one or more files in Windows.
+Has been tested with the only stereo HMC data available to me thus far (Facegood D4) using their own and the OBS recording software.
+Should easily work with other stereo capture footage in theory or with minor script adjustments.

 ## Overview & purpose